Suggested links

 Battling addiction and ready for treatment?
 Find Treatment Now

-When a person seeks treatment for alcohol addiction, the first step in the recovery process is usually alcohol detoxification (aka detox).
-Alcohol detox happens when the body removes any remaining alcohol from the system.
+When a person seeks treatment for alcohol addiction, the first step in the recovery process is usually alcohol detoxification (aka detox), which occurs as the body removes any remaining alcohol from the body.

 However, when someone who has developed an alcohol dependence stops drinking alcohol, they may experience symptoms of withdrawal during detox.
 Withdrawal symptoms can range from mild to severe, depending on previous alcohol consumption.